-ResourceFirst allows for establishing default labor rates by cost category, as well as rate overrides at the resource and assignment levels.
+ResourceFirst allows for establishing default labor rates at a variety of levels, including node, skill, resource, cost category, financial item, or country, as well as rate overrides at the assignment level.

 Note that by default, rates are defined as monthly rates.
 If hourly rates are desired, contact your PDWare administrator (an "R" appended to your license key will switch the rates to hourly).

-In addition to the default Cost Category definitions in Administration (which is referenced in the Resources table as a column/field), the Resources table and Assignments table includes Cost Rate and Bill Rate override fields, to override the rate at the resource or assignment level, respectively.
+In addition to the Rate Matrix and default Cost Category definitions in Administration (which is referenced in the Resources table as a column/field), the Resources table and Assignments table include Cost Rate and Bill Rate override fields, to override the rate at the resource or assignment level, respectively.

 Additionally, rates can be defined at the Skill level via the Administration->Lists->Skills page for use with Skill assignments (and as a default rate if no other rates have been defined).